Tipraland State Party

-Tipraland State Party (TSP) was a regional political party in Tripura, India.
+Tipraland State Party (TSP) is a regional political party in Tripura, India.

-TSP beliefs relate to Tripuri nationalism, social reformation, and revolution for the Tripuri nation.
+TSP is the main ruling party in Tripura tribal areas, autonomous district, TTAADC.
+It belief relate to Tripuri nationalism, social reformation, and revolution for the Tripuri nation.
 The main demand of the party is to elevate Tripura Tribal Areas Autonomous District Council to Tipraland statehood under Article 3 of the Indian Constitution.
-TSP used to be active in the Indigenous Tripuri areas of Tripura between 2015 to 2021.
+TSP used to be active in the Indigenous Tripuri areas of Tripura between 2015 and 2021.

 History

 The party was formed on October 25, 2015, by retired Tripura Civil Service (TCS) Officer Chitta Ranjan Debbarma and former Vice President of Twipra Students' Federation (TSF) Ex-Member, Advisory Board, TSF; onetime General Secretary, Tripura Tribal Officers' Forum.
 Shri Sonacharan Debbarma is the vice-president.